eggpi/xmms2-ipod-syncer/README.md

 **sync_idlist (idlist)**

         Sync a list of medialib ids.
+        Either all tracks are synced, or none of them is.

         Expects a single positional argument, a list of medialib ids.
         Returns NONE or ERROR.